lukebranch/odoo/doc/reference/guidelines.rst

 - **[MERGE]** for merge commits (only for forward/back-port)
 - **[CLA]** for signing the Odoo Individual Contributor License

-Then, in the message itself, specify the part of the code impacted by your changes (module name, lib, transversal object, ...) and a description of the changes.
+Then, in the message itself, specify the part of the code impacted by your changes (module name, lib, transversal object, ...) and a 'subject' of the changes.
+After a blank line, you can add a longer description explaining your modifications.

-- Always put meaning full commit message: commit message should be self explanatory (long enough) including the name of the module that has been changed and the reason behind that change.
+- Always put meaningful commit message: commit message should be self explanatory (long enough) including the name of the module that has been changed and the reason behind that change.
 Do not use single words like "bugfix" or "improvements".

-- Avoid commits which simultaneously impacts lots of modules.
-Try to splits into different commits where impacted modules are different (It will be helpful when we are going to revert that module separately).
+- Avoid commit which simultaneously impact lots of modules.
+Try to split into different commits where impacted modules are different (It will be helpful when we are going to revert that module separately).